kjayma/surveyor_gui/README.md

 Surveyor is feature-rich and can create very complex surveys.
 Surveyor-gui supports most of the features in Surveyor.

-This gem will also provide a reporting capability for Surveyor.
+This gem also provides a reporting capability for Surveyor.

+Surveyor_gui is a mountable engine.

 ## Requirements